pietrotedeschi/pietrotedeschi.github.io/content/_index.md

         * #### Technical (Program) Committee ####
           * IEEE Annual Congress on Artificial Intelligence of Things (IEEE AIoT) 2025
-          * EAI SecureComm 2025
-          * 7th International Workshop on Wireless Sensors & Drones in IoT Conference (Wi-DroIT 2025)
-          * IEEE Distributed Computing in Smart Systems and the Internet of Things (DCOSS-IoT) 2025
-          * IEEE International Conference on Computer Communications and Networks (ICCCN 2025)
           * IEEE Journal on Selected Areas in Communications (JSAC) - Special Issue on Zero Trust for Next-Generation Networking 2024
           * 18th International Conference on Network and System Security (NSS)
           * EAI SecureComm 2024